-Here is our guide covering all you need to know for visiting The Swing At The End Of The World in Baños, Ecuador:
+Here is my guide covering all you need to know for visiting The Swing At The End Of The World in Baños, Ecuador!

-The Swing At The End Of The World (or La Casa del Arbol) is a charming swing located on top of a mountain alongside the Tungurahua volcano.
+The Swing At The End Of The World (also known as La Casa del Arbol) is a scenic swing located on top of a mountain alongside the Tungurahua volcano.

 This swing was originally set up by a local in charge of monitoring the seismic activity of the Tungurahua volcano for potential eruptions.
 He set up this swing for himself to enjoy but soon it became extremely popular for its picturesque location.

-This swing is very famous and recognizable because it hangs down a lush tree with a beautiful wooden treehouse next to it.
+Over the years this swing has become very famous and recognizable.
+It hangs down a lush tree with a beautiful wooden treehouse next to it.

-In reality, the swing is not that extreme and only has a slightly steep hill beneath it.
+In reality, the swing is not that extreme and only has a small hill beneath it.
 Even if you are a person who is terrified of heights (like me), you really have nothing to worry about.

-While originally this swing was just a couple of ropes connected with a wooden seat hanging from a tree, over the years many safety additions have been added to make this swing super safe.
+Originally this swing consisted of a wooden seat hanging from a tree by a couple of ropes.
+Over the years many additions have been included to make this swing more safe.

 Although The Swing At The End Of The World is super safe now, these new additions make it look more modern and take away from its original rustic look.

-After The Swing At The End Of The World became popular, many other swings were built in this area like Columpio Fantasias De Volar and The Flight of the Condor that are more thrilling with scarier drop-offs but are not as picturesque.
+After The Swing At The End Of The World became popular, several other swings were built in this area.

 You May Also Like: